18030288/SDLC_DEMO_Team_16/1_Requirement/readme.md

 In 1959, Satomura created an ultrasonic flowmeter that used doppler technology.

 -# Why:
-I am Developing this project for easily measure the distance between objects
+I am developing this project for ease life of people i.e it optimizes parking space and make processes efficient.
+This is cost effective solution system because system works automatically.
+It provides safety as well as security.

 - # How:
-By using Atmega328 an display  an ultrasonic sensor mainly used to determine the distance of the target object.
+By using 8051, an ultrasonic sensor mainly used to determine the distance of the target object.

 # Detail requirements :-